dhjelmar/Finance/README.md

    - twrcum
    - twri for equity vs. twri for baseline to obtain alpha and beta

+- glassdoor = evaluates an idea from github.com/bhjelmar

 ## Supporting modules
 - equity.twri = pulls twri values for many holdings into xml object (uses equity.history)